mschmidty/bio_notes/r/_posts/2021-09-28-vscode-Rmd-code-chunk-snippet.md

 published: true
 ---

 I recently started using VS code for [R](https://www.r-project.org/) development.
-There is an awesome new [R extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r).
-It takes a little setup, it works best radian a python package, but it works really well and there are solid instructions on the extension page.
-I love [Rstudio](https://www.rstudio.com/) for the most part, but I got frusterated by the lack of customization in the editor (mostly line height).
+There is an awesome newish [R extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r).
+It takes a little setup, it works best with the addition of radian, a python package, but it works really well.
+There are solid instructions on the extension page.
+I love [Rstudio](https://www.rstudio.com/) for the most part, but I got frusterated by the lack of editor customization (mostly line height).
 So here we are.

-One thing that the the VS code R package does not have is a shortcut for adding Rmarkdown code chunks.
-So I thought I'd write a short how to in case other would like something similar.
+One thing that the the VS code R package does not have is a shortcut for adding Rmarkdown code chunks similar to what you can do in Rstudio.
+I couldn't find an easy solution after googleing so, after a bit of tinkering, I thought I'd write a short "how to" in case others needed something similar.

 ## Adding the Snippet